-While dairy cows are fed some soy, their biggest feed crop in the United States is alfalfa, an extremely water-intensive crop.
+While dairy cows are fed some soy, their biggest feed crop in the United States is alfalfa, an extremely thirsty crop.
 Though prone to prolonged droughts, California is both the biggest dairy producer and the biggest alfalfa producer in the U.S., with 75% of all alfalfa grown in the state used for dairy cattle feed.29

-Dairy cattle also have the highest daily drinking water requirement per unit of body weight.
-Between water for their hydration and irrigation for their feed crops and pasture, dairy farming uses more water than any other activity in California (much more than almond producers).30
+Dairy cattle also have the highest daily drinking water requirement per unit of body weight of any land animal.
+Between water for their hydration and irrigation for their feed crops and pasture, dairy farming uses more water than any other activity in California (much more than almonds).30